 Watch a movie: You know that movie you missed when it first came out, and is now on Netflix?
 Go sit in the bath and watch it.
 Even better, do it in the middle of the afternoon.
 You’ll feel like you’re bucking the system.

 Listen to music: Who takes the time nowadays to just relax and listen to music?
 Who knows, maybe a solution to that pesky problem that’s been bugging you will appear when you’re still.
 Better yet, create your own music if you play an instrument or sing out loud to your favorite songs.
 If you’re really brave, grab some friends and try your hand at karaoke.
-Here’s an awesome karaoke microphone you can use with your smartphone.
+Check out this set of two karaoke microphones.

 4. Friends And Fun